_ [Contents]

 On the other hand, depending on as-yet-unmentioned details, it may be that we have some reason to prefer one solution over the other, as we now discuss.

 It may be that we have additional information that we can bring to bear.
 For example, suppose that we know a priori that the aspect ratio of each rectangle should be close to unity.
-Then when we do the curve fit, we can construct an objective function that contains not only the usual terms that penalize residuals that stray too far from zero, but also an additional term, a regularizer term that penalizes aspect ratios that stray too far from unity.
-We find that the left-hand solution in figure 3 does a better job of minimizing this new objective function, much better than the right-hand solution.
+Then when we do the curve fit, we can construct an objective function that contains not only the usual terms that penalize residuals that stray too far from zero, but also an additional term, namely a regularizer that penalizes aspect ratios that stray too far from unity.
+We find that the left-hand solution in figure 5 does a better job of minimizing this new objective function, much better than the right-hand solution.
+For the next level of detail, see reference 8.

 Regularizers are a fairly general, fairly powerful way of making an underspecified problem less underspecified.
 They are a way of constructing an objective function that incorporates the knowledge that we have.
 This is a huge improvement over an objective function that only knows about the residuals.